asyncapi/website/pages/docs/concepts/asyncapi-document/reply-info.md

 ```

 ## Multiple messages over the same channel
-When working with protocols like websockets, you can have multiple messages under the same channel.
+Sometimes, you would want to use another approach to represent the [same information above](#multiple-channels-with-single-message).
+You can do so by specifying multiple messages under the same channel.
 In such scenarios, you can use the `messages` property in the `Operation` object to explicitly define which message among the multiple messages available over the same channel is a request and which is a reply.

 Here's a example where we have multiple messages over the same channel with the same address and we define in the `Operation` object explicitly which message among the available messages is a request and which is a reply:
 ```yml